shashankdkte/dev-drop/sakura-v2/user_guide/Workspace_Admin.md

 ![Activate app – turn Active only off and use Actions menu](screenshots/18_activate_app_screen_first.png)

+*Screen: Activate app — turn Active only off and use the Actions menu.*

 ![Activate confirmation (if shown)](screenshots/19_question_activate.png)

+*Screen: Activate confirmation dialog (if shown).*

 **Why it matters:** Activating an app restores it for new access requests without having to add it again.